Auriium/LightTutorials/readme.md

 //TODO: Said format must be migrated to Conversation and the ticket bot
 //TODO: multiplatform
 //TODO: "(only you can see this) An error occurred interpreting your tutorial config: 'x"

+//TODO: market it as both a quiz plugin, job interview plugin AND tutorial plugin - that's what it is!

+For ConversationAPI i'd like to make it so we have a

+SingleNode (contents: Queue<Node>)
+BranchingNode (Contents: List<Node> and Condition)

+i'll have to think it through more but it will follow the opentutorial standard I may release a huge opentutorial update once convapi is done

+//TODO: command for /opentutorial location just outputs a conf-copyable x: 1 y: 1 z: 1 for use in location stages